gerardobort/mongorilla/README.md

 ### Building Custom Schema Types (Editors)

-Here are the steps to building your own custom editors:
+Here are the steps for building your own custom editors:

 1. Duplicate or create a new editor file at `public/backbone-forms/editors`
 2. Add require paths to your editor file at these locations: